Theme

 OpenMAIC is a GitHub project presented around a multi-agent interactive classroom, with agents participating in educational and collaborative learning scenarios.

 The repository presents OpenMAIC as an interactive classroom environment built around multiple agents.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms and usage conditions can differ, so readers should review the original materials independently.
+This page is a starting point, not a recommendation.
+Check the original source before relying on the resource.

 What it is